ingridole/ViralRdRp_pHMMs/README.md

 The pHMMs were further curated by running HMMsearch (HMMER 3.1b2; Eddy, 2011) on all the proteins which had been used to create the pHMMs.
 The results of this search were used to guide the selection of the threshold values (Supplementary Figure 18) for grouping sequences into the “classified”, “ambiguously classified” and “unclassified” categories.

-A list of the pHMMs, number of input sequences, cropping coordinates, and the HMMbuild output information is provided in Supplementary Table 9 of the manuscript [link].
+A list of the pHMMs, number of input sequences, cropping coordinates, and the HMMbuild output information is provided in Supplementary Table 9 of the manuscript.

+## References
+Aiewsakun, P., & Simmonds, P. (2018).
+‘The genomic underpinnings of eukaryotic virus taxonomy: creating a sequence-based framework for family-level virus classification’, Microbiome, 6/1: 38.
+DOI: 10.1186/s40168-018-0422-7

+Berman, H. M., Westbrook, J., Feng, Z., Gilliland, G., Bhat, T. N., Weissig, H., Shindyalov, I. N., et al. (2000).
+‘The Protein Data Bank’, Nucleic Acids Research, 28/1: 235–42.
+DOI: 10.1093/nar/28.1.235

+Cock, P. J. A., Antao, T., Chang, J. T., Chapman, B. A., Cox, C. J., Dalke, A., Friedberg, I., et al. (2009).
+‘Biopython: freely available Python tools for computational molecular biology and bioinformatics’, Bioinformatics, 25/11: 1422–3.
+DOI: 10.1093/bioinformatics/btp163

+Eddy, S. R. (2011).
+‘Accelerated Profile HMM Searches’, PLoS computational biology, 7/10: e1002195.
+DOI: 10.1371/journal.pcbi.1002195

+Edgar, R. C. (2004).
+‘MUSCLE: multiple sequence alignment with high accuracy and high throughput’, Nucleic Acids Research, 32/5: 1792–7.
+DOI: 10.1093/nar/gkh340

+Finn, R. D., Bateman, A., Clements, J., Coggill, P., Eberhardt, R. Y., Eddy, S. R., Heger, A., et al. (2014).
+‘Pfam: the protein families database’, Nucleic Acids Research, 42/Database issue: D222-230.
+DOI: 10.1093/nar/gkt1223

+Zimmermann, L., Stephens, A., Nam, S.-Z., Rau, D., Kübler, J., Lozajic, M., Gabler, F., et al. (2018).
+‘A Completely Reimplemented MPI Bioinformatics Toolkit with a New HHpred Server at its Core’, Journal of Molecular Biology, 430/15: 2237–43.
+DOI: 10.1016/j.jmb.2017.12.007